-Aggregate Losses and Deductions Limited to Basis of Stock and Debt the basis of your stock and debt owed to you by the corporation.
+Aggregate Losses and Deductions Limited to Basis of Stock and Debt

+Generally, the deduction for your share of aggregate losses and deductions reported on Schedule K-1 is limited to the basis of your stock (determined with regard to distributions received during the tax year) and debt owed to you by the corporation.
 The basis of your stock is figured at year end.
 See Basis of Your Stock on page 1.
 The basis of loans to the corporation is the balance the corporation now owes you, less any reduction for losses in a prior year.
 See the instructions for line 21.
 Any loss not allowed for the tax year because of this limitation is available for indefinite carryover, limited to the basis of your stock and debt, in each subsequent tax year.
 See section 1366(d) for details.